 Well, to give you the short version, it is another one of these DFY (done for you) systems, where it is implied that you just become a member, then sit back and relax (a 3-hour workweek is what I call relaxing) and wait for the money coming to roll in.
 Jack Henderson claims that he discovered a simple and proven formula, with which anybody can make money from home.

 Furthermore he guarantees that it is the fastest way to earning money from home and claims this opportunity can pay between $300 and $1000 a day, which is not in line with the amounts stated above.
-If, after all these red flags, you have not yet become sceptical, then I urge you to read on.
+If, after all these red flags, you have not yet become skeptical, then I urge you to read on.

 A limited number of members

-This is another favourite trick of these type of programs, wanting you to believe that it is very popular.
+This is another favorite trick of these type of programs, wanting you to believe that it is very popular.
 Membership has been limited to only 200 lucky ones, as Jack Henderson prefers quality over quantity.
 This is probably why I am seeing that there is only 1 position left and only guaranteed for 5 more minutes, an announcement that I now have seen for half an hour already.
 And oh, by the way, yesterday as well.

 What does this guy think?
 That all of us are stupid?
 I personally do not believe in the limit of 200 members only, nor do I think that there is only 1 position secure for the next five minutes.
 A ploy like this only strengthens my conviction, that there is something questionable here.

 Remark: I just clicked their website again after a few hours and now there are 8 positions still available, sorry down to 7.
 Oh, now three.
 You see that is how fast new members sign up!?